filecoin-project/specs/src/systems/filecoin_markets/deal/_index.md

 - `Active -> Deleted`: this can happen under the following conditions:
   - The deal itself has expired.
 This is triggered by `StorageMinerActorCode._submitPowerReport` which is called whenever a PoSt is submitted.
 Power associated with the deal will be lost, collaterals returned, and all remaining storage fees unlocked (allowing miners to call `WithdrawBalance` successfully).
   - The sector containing the deal has expired.
 This is triggered by `StorageMinerActorCode._submitPowerReport` which is called whenver a PoSt is submitted.
 Power associated with the deals in the sector will be lost, collaterals returned, and all remaining storage fees unlocked.
   - The sector containing the active deal has been terminated.
 This is triggered by `StorageMinerActor._submitFaultReport` for `TerminatedFaults`.
 No storage deal collateral will be slashed on fault declaration or detection, only on termination.
-A terminated fault is triggered when a sector is in the `Failing` state for `MaxFaultCount` consecutive proving periods.
+A terminated fault is triggered when a sector is in the `Failing` state for `MAX_CONSECUTIVE_FAULTS` consecutive proving periods.

 Given deal states and their transitions, the following are the relationships between deal states and other economic states and activities in the protocol.

 - `Power`: only payload data in an Active storage deal counts towards power.
 - `Deal Payment`: happens on `_onSuccessfulPoSt` and at deal/sector expiration through `_submitPowerReport`, paying out `StoragePricePerEpoch` for each epoch since the last PoSt.
 - `Deal Collateral`: no storage deal collateral will be slashed for `NewDeclaredFaults` and `NewDetectedFaults` but instead some pledge collateral will be slashed given these faults' impact on consensus power.
 In the event of `NewTerminatedFaults`, all storage deal collateral and some pledge collateral will be slashed.
 Provider and client storage deal collaterals will be returned when a deal or a sector has expired.
-If a sector recovers from `Failing` within the `MaxFaultCount` threshold, deals in that sector are still considered active.
+If a sector recovers from `Failing` within the `MAX_CONSECUTIVE_FAULTS` threshold, deals in that sector are still considered active.
 However, miners may need to top up pledge collateral when they try to `RecoverFaults` given the earlier slashing.

 {{< diagram src="diagrams/deal-payment.mmd.svg" title="Deal States Sequence Diagram" >}}